sateffen/disuware/README.md

 }
 ```

-Disuware will load all descriptions of services available, and creates an ordered list
+Disuware will load all descriptions of modules available, and creates an ordered list
 of this packages, telling in which order the packages have to be initialized to work
 with each other.
 So in this example the list would look like `['database', 'authentication']`.

-Now the executor will load each of these services as node modules in the determined
+Now the executor will load each of these modules as node modules in the determined
 order, and calls `__disuwareInit` on these modules, if this function is exported.

-That way your services will get initialized in the correct order.
+That way your modules will get initialized in the correct order.

 **But wait, there's more:**

 Up till now this is not that awesome, but there is a big special bonus:

-Your services implement interfaces, which are different than the package names.
+Your modules implement interfaces, which are different than the package names.
 That way
 you can define an interface called "*authentication*" for your projects, looking like:

 ```js